dotnet/extensions/src/Libraries/Microsoft.AspNetCore.HeaderParsing/README.md

 In particular:

 - There are many different headers with subtle format differences that are hard to parse correctly in all cases.
 This package provides predefined parsers for commonly used headers.
 - Your application may parse the same header value multiple times per request.
-This package automatically caches the parsed values of these headers to make your application faster.
+These APIs automatically cache the parsed values of these headers to make your application faster.
 - This package also provides logging and metering of bad header values.

 ## Install the package